mmmsued/alan/README.md

 # Alan

 Das Werkzeug »Alan« hilft, Informationen über den Block zu erhalten, den man gerade mit dem Werkzeug angeklickt hat.
-Die Informationen werden in einem Formspec angezeigt.
+Die Informationen werden in einem Formspec angezeigt und können von dort kopiert werden.
 Nützlich zum Beispiel für WorldEdit, wenn man den technischen Namen eines Blockes benötigt.
-Oder, um herauszufinden, welcher Mod ein »unknown object« produziert.
+Oder, um bei einem als »unknown object« angezeigtem Block herauszufinden, welcher Mod ihn produziert.

 The tool »Alan« helps to get information about the item you just punched with the tool.
-The information would be shown in a formspec.
+The information would be shown in a formspec and can be copied from there.
 Useful, if you for example need the technical name of an item for WorldEdit.
-Or witch mod produces an »unknown object«.
+Or which mod produces an »unknown object«.

 <img src="screenshot.png">